Khum1/hangman/README.md

 ## Milestone 4

-I have used the definitions created in milestone 2 as a basis for the code in the main game, creating the class hangman.
-To this I have added functions to initialise the attributes of the game.
-I created functions to populate the word to be guessed first with '_' and then, following a correct input, with the correct letter at the appropriate index.
+I have used the variables/functions created in milestone_2 as a basis for the code in the main game, creating the game class Hangman.
+I used the __init__ contructor to initialise the attributes of the game.
+I created methods to populate the word to be guessed first with _ and then, following a correct input, the underscore will be replaces with the correctly guessed letter.
 If an incorrect value is guessed, the player will lose a life and display a message stating the guess is incorrect.
-Technologies used: python

 ```python
 import random